14 Top-Rated Attractions & Things to Do in Plymouth, MA

-Plymouth should be high on the wish list for travelers who want to experience and savor American history where it actually took place.
-European settlers and Native Americans lived here in peace for about a half century, and here was signed the first written pact among ordinary people establishing a working democracy.
-Plymouth in Massachusetts is also a beautiful, small New England town, where visitors can enjoy the seacoast while getting a taste of its history.
+Plymouth, a small coastal town in Massachusetts, should be high on the list of places to visit for travelers who want to experience and savor American history where it took place.
+European settlers and Native Americans lived here in peace for about a half century, and it was here that the first written pact among ordinary people establishing a working democracy was signed.
+Plymouth is also a beautiful, small New England town, where visitors can enjoy the seacoast while getting a taste of its history.

 See also: Where to Stay in Plymouth

 1. Plimoth Plantation

 On ground carefully chosen to reflect the topography of the Pilgrims' original settlement, and following the same street layout, Plimoth Plantation authentically recreates the reality of those hard first years in the Plymouth Colony.
 A rough plank stockade fence encloses the fortified community, which includes replicas of the two-story fort and the houses of the Reverend Brewster, Governor Bradford, Miles Standish, and other founders.